erichaydel/errdo/README.md

 Also, I'll be answering any question I get on the issues page, or any email.
 Until the first major release (1.0.0), please pardon my dust!

-## Future things I want to do
-1. More notification integrations
-2. Be able to create rules about when a notification is delivered (For example, maybe users identified as admins don't create notifications)
-3. Customizable index page
-4. Backtrace silencer integration
-5. Better index page with more stats

 This project rocks and uses MIT-LICENSE.